Skip to main content

 Prerequisites

-• Make: Make sure that 'make' is installed on your host machine
+• Make – ensure make is installed on your host machine

 Cloning the Build Repositories

-Begin by cloning the primary build orchestrator repository, tachyon-composer.
-This contains the main Makefile that drives the build:
+Start by cloning the primary build orchestrator repository, tachyon-composer, which contains the main Makefile that drives the build.

 git clone https://github.com/particle-iot/tachyon-composer.git